oronymzy/tips/docs/glossry.md

 [^trailingdef]: <https://stackoverflow.com/questions/22273233/what-is-meant-by-trailing-space-and-whats-the-difference-between-it-and-a-blank/22273264#22273264>
 [^truncatedef-note1]: This definition is essentially the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/truncate).
 [^vacuousdef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/vacuous).
-[^valuedef-note1]: This definition is based on the definition proposed on [an answer on Stack Overflow](https://stackoverflow.com/questions/3300726/what-is-a-value-in-the-context-of-programming/3301073#3301073).
+[^valuedef-note1]: This definition is based on information from [Wikipedia's definition of a variable](https://en.wikipedia.org/wiki/Variable_(computer_science)).
 [^variabledef1]: *[Compilers: Principles, Techniques, and Tools](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools)*, pp. 26–28
 [^variabledef2]: Knuth, Donald (1997). *The Art of Computer Programming*. **1** (3rd ed.).
 Reading, Massachusetts: Addison-Wesley. p.
 3-4.
 [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number) [0-201-89683-4](https://en.wikipedia.org/wiki/Special:BookSources/0-201-89683-4).
-[^variabledef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Variable_(computer_science)).
+[^variabledef-note1]: This definition is based on [a definition from the “Variables” page on cppreference.com](https://en.cppreference.com/book/intro/variables) and [a definition from Wikipedia's “Variable (computer science” page](https://en.wikipedia.org/wiki/Variable_(computer_science)).
+[^variabledef-note2]: This definition is based on [a definition from the “Variables in C++” section of the “Variables” page on cppreference.com](https://en.cppreference.com/book/intro/variables#Variables_in_C.2B.2B)
 [^whileloopconstructdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/While_loop).